MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/support-boundary.md

 ## Windows 10 and Server 2016

 Time accuracy in Windows 10 and Windows Server 2016 has been substantially improved, while maintaining full backwards NTP compatibility with older Windows versions.
-Under the right operating conditions, systems running Windows 10 version 1607 or Windows Server 2016 version 1607 and newer releases can deliver 1 second, 50ms (milliseconds), or 1ms accuracy.
+Under the right operating conditions, systems running Windows 10 or Windows Server 2016 and newer releases can deliver 1 second, 50ms (milliseconds), or 1ms accuracy.

 >[!IMPORTANT]
 >**Highly accurate time sources**<br>